The following information is taken from our document 'The Sixth Form and Beyond', which is updated each December. It can be downloaded as a pdf file.

 Head of Faculty: Mr P.G.
 Fitzgerald

-This OCR course is new for first teaching from September 2017, and is linear, to be studied over two years, with three examinations taken at the end of the Upper Sixth.
+This OCR course is studied over two years, with three examinations taken at the end of the Upper Sixth.

 It is designed for pupils with an interest in the Ancient World, but does not demand any knowledge of either Latin or Greek.
 Furthermore, GCSE Classical Civilisation is not a prerequisite for A level.